Graubünden/ les Grisons.

 The Canton of Graubünden

-The territory of today’s canton of Graubünden was inhabited by the Raetians before and during Roman rule (15.
-BC – 410 AD).
+The Raetians inhabited the territory of today’s canton of Graubünden before and during Roman rule (15 BC – 410 AD).
 The Raetian-Roman language and culture (Romansh) originated from the languages of these tribes.

-The Raetians is a collective name for many tribes which inhabited the area before the arrival of the Romans.
+The Raetians are a collective name for many tribes which inhabited the area before the arrival of the Romans.
 Their origin is not known.
 Roman and Greek authors used the term.
-The language in the Roman period (13 BC-410 AD) was Raetian-Roman, a mixture of Latin and Raetian.
-The language still exists and is called Romansh today, one of Europe’s oldest languages!
+The language in the Roman period (13 BC-410 AD) was a mixture of Latin and Raetian, known as Raetian-Roman.
+The language still exists and is known as Romansh today, one of Europe’s oldest languages.

 Collection: Rätisches Museum

 The canton of Graubünden emerged from the alliance of the three leagues in the 14th and 15th centuries.
-The area was then formally part of the Holy Roman Empire but acted increasingly independently.
+The area was then formally part of the Holy Roman Empire but had been acting increasingly independently.

 The Gotteshausbund (League of the House of God) was founded in 1367.
 The Graue or Obere Bund (the Grey League) followed in 1395, and the Zehngerichtebund (the League of the Ten Jurisdictions) in 1426.